BattModels/asimtools/paper.md

 researchers are typically difficult to transfer to systems using different inputs, codes and environments.
 It often involves rewriting entire scripts in different languages to change from one type of atomistic potential or atomic structure to another.
-This leads to poor reproducability and inefficient transfer of code from one researcher to the next.
+This leads to poor reproducibility and inefficient transfer of code from one researcher to the next.
 In addition, there exists a zoo of tools and packages for atomic simulation with more being developed every day `[Walsh:2024]`.
 There is however no unifying framework that can encompass